Gavi's impact

 Gavi's response

-As of 25 April 2025, over 24 million doses have been delivered to 20 countries in Africa which have introduced malaria vaccines into routine immunisation with Gavi support:
+As of September 2025, over 31 million doses have been delivered to 23 endemic countries in Africa which have introduced malaria vaccines into routine immunisation with Gavi support:

 • 14 countries introduced the vaccine in 2024: Cameroon, Burkina Faso, Sierra Leone, Benin, Liberia, Côte d’Ivoire, South Sudan, Mozambique, Central African Republic, Niger, Chad, Democratic Republic of the Congo, Sudan and Nigeria.